itsprajwalpatil24/Weapon-detection-yolov8/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-app.py : streamlit based dashboard for Weapon Detection by uploading the image dashboard.py :  streamlit based log viewer with detected images(from Real time Webcam) with their timestamps webcam_detect.py : for detecting weapons using the webcam (Custom Trained YoloV8 Model) train.py : for training the model send_email : for sending email when webcam detects a weapon
+🔸app.py : streamlit based dashboard for Weapon Detection by uploading the image 🔸dashboard.py :  streamlit based log viewer with detected images(from Real time Webcam) with their timestamps 🔸webcam_detect.py : for detecting weapons using the webcam (Custom Trained YoloV8 Model) 🔸train.py : for training the model
+🔸send_email : for sending email when webcam detects a weapon